 - Henry Ford Changes the World: An article that includes an account by a real individual who saw how the assembly line improved the Ford company's productivity.

-- The 1920s: A look at the 1920s and the importance of assembly lines in that period.
+- The 1920s: A look at the 1920s and the impact assembly lines had on Americans’ consumption trends in that period.

 - Ford's Assembly Line: A discussion about the importance of the assembly line that hypothesizes where the world would be without it.